EPA-WG/custom-element-dist/src/material/theme/tokens/cem-dimension.md

 Treat as **major** (breaking) if you:

 - Rename or remove any canonical D1 semantic endpoint (`gap-*`, `inset-*`, `layout-*`, `rhythm-*`).
-- Change the semantic meaning of an endpoint (e.g., `gap-group` stops meaning “within a group”).
+- Change the semantic meaning of an endpoint (e.g., `gap-group` stops meaning "within a group").
 - Change mode names or add/remove spacing modes.
 - Weaken the D1↔D2 constraint model (anything that could permit violating D2 coupling guard/zone).